 Have a look at some of our Collective Worship themes and photos at the bottom of the page.

-Throughout the year we welcome many visitors to lead our Collective Worship, including our local vicar Reverend Luke and we are happy to be developing a link with Reverend BJ Facey, the vicar from St Peter's Church, Chellaston.
+Throughout the year we welcome many visitors to lead our Collective Worship, including our local vicar Reverend Luke, curate Ed Backhouse and we are happy to have established a link with Reverend BJ Facey, the vicar from St Peter's Church, Chellaston.

 All staff, and children, are involved in planning and delivering collective worship.

-We are delighted to have Mr Johnson playing the piano during our Collective Worship and are gradually teaching the children a wider variety of hymns and songs including some traditional ones.
+We are delighted to have Mr Stephens playing the guitar during our Collective Worship and are gradually teaching the children a wider variety of hymns and songs including some traditional ones.
 We are also making sure that all the children know the school song.

 Our collective worship is based around termly Christian values and the liturgical calendar and rooted in the Christian faith.